A Continuous Process of the Direct Mechanocatalytic Suzuki Coupling

 The major contribution to chemical waste accumulating in the chemical industry is made by solvents, often organic solvents, which are potentially toxic or harmful to the environment.
 My ERC-StG Mechanocat targeted this challenge by removing solvents entirely from chemical processes using a concept called mechanochemistry.

 In Mechanocat, I applied mechanochemistry and targeted the famous Suzuki-coupling reaction, which is one of the most popular catalyses in chemistry.
-The breakthrough of the project was the utilization of a principle for this reaction that we denoted as direct mechanocatalysis (DM).
+The breakthrough of the project was the utilization of a principle to this reaction that we denoted as direct mechanocatalysis (DM).

 Applying DM, the catalyst neither must be added as a molecule or complex as in homogeneous catalysis nor as solid powder as in heterogeneous catalysis.
 The milling ball itself served as the catalyst because it was made from the catalytic material.
 This allowed for the easiest ever-possible way of catalyst separation and reutilization—simply taking the milling ball out of the milling vessel.